gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 author = ["Alexandr Krylovskiy", "Oleksandr Lobunets"]
 +++

 [Patchwork](http://patchwork-toolkit.github.io/) is a toolkit for connecting various devices into a network of things or, in a more broad case - Internet of Things (IoT).
-A tl;dr picture describing it is shown in the image below.
+A tl;dr picture describing the idea behind it is shown below.

 <!--The main goal of creating this toolkit is to have a lightweight set of components that can help to quickly integrate different devices (e.g. Arduinos, RaspberryPI’s, Plugwise, etc) into a smart environment and expose specific devices’ capabilities as RESTful/SOAP/CoAP/MQTT/etc services and data streams.